mhetrerajat/britecore_assignment/README.md

 - [x] Integration or Unit tests

-- [ ] Authentication so that only authorized users can query the API
+- [x] Authentication so that only authorized users can query the API

 - [x] Using docker for deployment

-- [x] Incremental ETL that only processes and loads new records
+- [x] Incremental ETL that only loads new records

 - [x] Build a web app that consumes the API to show Premium info by Product Line using date range as parameters.